 A carnitine uptake defect (CUD) or primary carnitine transporter deficiency is a rare fatty acid oxidation disorder (FAOD).
 In the United States, it occurs in approximately 1 in 100,000 newborns.
 In Japan, this disorder is much more common affecting 1 in every 40,000 newborns.
-Although this disorder is not that common, at International Network for Fatty Acid Oxidation Research and Management we want to educate the public on fatty acid oxidation disorders and create a community of FAODs support groups to help families of those with the disorders.
+Although this disorder is not that common, at International Network for Fatty Acid Oxidation Research and Management (INFORM) we want to educate the public on fatty acid oxidation disorders and create a community of FAODs support groups to help families of those with the disorders.

 What is a Carnitine Uptake Defect?